Give us aid against the enemy,

 The big question is how will we deal with them?

-The Jewish sages teach that our most powerful weapon against all destructive forces is the internalization of the words found in Deuteronomy 4:35: “. . . the LORD is God; besides him there is no other.”
+The Jewish sages teach that our most powerful weapon against all destructive forces is internalizing the words found in Deuteronomy 4:35: “. . . the LORD is God; besides him there is no other.”
 When we recognize that God is the most powerful force in the world at work, we can be assured a place under His protective wing.
-No harm can come to us and no person can damage us unless God allows it.
+No harm can come to us, and no person can damage us unless God allows it.
 When we fully believe that God is in control of every single thing, we merit His full and powerful protection.

 In Psalm 60, King David expressed the very same idea this way: “. . . human help is worthless.